kubernetes/kubernetes/docs/proposals/network-policy.md

   // or if network-isolation=true and the traffic matches at least
   // one NetworkPolicyIngressRule across all of the NetworkPolicy
   // objects whose podSelector matches the pod.
 If this field is
-  // omitted, this NetworkPolicy has no effect on selected pods.
+  // empty, this NetworkPolicy has no effect on selected pods.
   Ingress []NetworkPolicyIngressRule `json:"ingress,omitempty"`

 type NetworkPolicyIngressRule struct {
   // List of ports which should be made accessible on the pods selected by PodSelector.
   // Each item in this list is combined using a logical OR.
 If this field
-  // is omitted, then traffic should not be restricted based on port.
+  // is empty, then traffic should not be restricted based on port.
 If this
-  // field is present, traffic must match at least one NetworkPolicyPort in the list
+  // field is not empty, traffic must match at least one NetworkPolicyPort in the list
   // or else it will be dropped.
   Ports []NetworkPolicyPort `json:"ports,omitempty"`

   // List of sources which should be able to access the pods selected by PodSelector.
   // Items in this list are combined using a logical OR operation.
-  // If this field is omitted, then traffic should not be restricted based on
+  // If this field is empty, then traffic should not be restricted based on
   // source.
-If this field is present, traffic must match at least one
+If this field is not empty, traffic must match at least one
   // NetworkPolicySource in the list or else it will be dropped.
   From []NetworkPolicySource `json:"from,omitempty"`
 }